three tactical police force operators in full gear and clearing a room with green lasers on their rifles in the dark

 • Maintain performance under stress and fatigue

 Aerobic capacity differs from anaerobic or short-burst capacity.
 It is not sprint speed or explosive strength.
 It is the engine that helps you keep going, recover faster, and handle cumulative stress, all qualities critical for law enforcement operations.
+For a complete breakdown of what aerobic capacity is and how it functions as the foundation of endurance performance, the parent post provides the essential physiological context.

 Why Law Enforcement Needs Aerobic Capacity